- What type of stud finder are you looking for?

 - Incorporates a built-in erasable wall marker.

-- The design makes it bulky for some.
+- The design is bulky for some.

 #7 Best electronic multi-scanner for 2-inch scanning